 Rabbie was also said to have visited Falls of Moness and written a song which gave this majestic gorge the name we know it as today – The Birks of Aberfeldy.

-From there, you’ll be invited to take it easy and enjoy a wee dram in our lounge before moving on to our deluxe restaurant for a traditional Burns Night celebration, complete with supper, toasts, poetry readings, and more.
+You will be invited to take it easy and enjoy a wee dram cocktail in our lounge before moving to our restaurant for a traditional Burns Night dinner.

 Once the celebrations are over, you can retire to your boutique hotel suite and treat yourself to a perfect night’s sleep.

-Our Burns Night special offer includes a Burns supper and celebration, one night’s hotel stay and breakfast, all for only £220.
-A second night’s bed and breakfast can be added for only £125.
+Our Burns Night special offer includes a Burns supper and one night’s hotel stay and breakfast, all for only £229.
+A second night, with breakfast, can be added for only £125.

-From all of us at the Dunalastair Hotel Suites, we look forward to welcoming you for next year’s Burns Night on Thursday, January 25th, 2018.
+From all of us at the Dunalastair Hotel Suites, we look forward to welcoming you for next year’s Burns Night from Tuesday, 25 to Saturday, 29 January 2022.